-An evolving online-only multimedia encyclopedia of microbiology.
-Arranged in topical essays and taxonomic groups, the encyclopedia is being updated constantly.
-Topics include physiology, genetics, identification, culture, and biotechnology.
-The organisms covered include various types of bacteria and the symbiotic relationships that involve bacteria.
+An encyclopedia of microbiology, arranged in topical essays and taxonomic groups, topics include physiology, genetics, identification, culture, and biotechnology; organisms covered include various types of bacteria and the symbiotic relationships that involve bacteria.

 This resource provides coverage of major psychological theories and the people who developed them.
 An introductory essay provides an overview of the various schools of psychological thought, from behaviorism to Gestalt theory, introducing the basic history of the field.
 Detailed entries follow, explaining each individual theory in practical terms and exploring the historical impact of each.
 Entries conclude with a bibliography and further reading list.

-A comprehensive reference work containing 300 articles on the anatomy, physiology, and molecular biology of sensory organs.
-Topics covered include the perception, psychophysics, and higher order processing of sensory information, as well as disorders and new diagnostic and treatment methods.
-Written for a wide audience, this reference work provides students, scholars, medical doctors, and anyone interested in neuroscience a comprehensive overview of the knowledge accumulated on the function of sense organs, sensory systems, and how the brain processes sensory input.
-Leading scholars from around the world contributed articles, making The Senses a truly international portrait of sensory physiology.
+A reference work containing articles on the anatomy, physiology, and molecular biology of sensory organs; topics covered include the perception, psychophysics, and higher order processing of sensory information, as well as disorders and new diagnostic and treatment methods.

 The SEP was designed so that each entry is maintained and kept up to date by an expert or group of experts in the field.
 All entries and substantive updates are refereed by the members of a distinguished Editorial Board before they are made public.
 Consequently, our dynamic reference work maintains academic standards while evolving and adapting in response to new research.
 You can cite fixed editions that are created on a quarterly basis and stored in our Archives (every entry contains a link to its complete archival history, identifying the fixed edition the reader should cite).
 The Table of Contents lists entries that are published or assigned.
 The Projected Table of Contents also lists entries which are currently unassigned but nevertheless projected.